the “limited” version of Windows is designed for students and comes with the cheapest Surface ever created

 Along with this new version of Windows, Microsoft also introduced a new Surface Laptop SE that becomes its most affordable device when cost $ 249 in its basic model.

-This equipment is thought to be the best available for the low end of the market, where the finish or performance does not matter so much, but the accessibility and price.
+This equipment is thought to be the best available for the low end of the market, where finish or performance does not matter so much, but accessibility and price.

 So are the specifications of the Surface Laptop SE